bstarynk/helpcovid/DEPLOYMENT.md

-## 3. Creating a self-signed certificate
+## 3. Installing an SSL Certificate

 Although running HelpCovid as an HTTPS service is option, it is highly recommended.
 If it is to be run as an HTTPS service, HelpCovid requires that an